 - Injection of surgical glue into the cyst

 Pilonidal cyst resection is generally safe.
-Ask your doctor about these complications:
+Ask your provider about these complications:

 - Taking a long time for the area to heal